 The One Person Company (commonly known as OPC) is the type of entity which is owned by a single person.
 It allows a sole person to own and also manage the entire business operations.
-The OPC as a business structure is recently introduced in India through Companies Act, 2013 to administer the proprietorship businesses and promote in an organised way.
-This is the structure which provides the benefits of corporate structure to those who wants no partition to business ownership.
-Therefore, it is compared to sole proprietorship firm due to ownership and control aspects.
+The OPC as a business structure is recently introduced in India through the Companies Act, 2013 to administer the proprietorship businesses and promote them in an organised way.
+This is the structure which provides the benefits of corporate structure to those who want no partition to business ownership.
+Therefore, it is compared to a sole proprietorship firm due to ownership and control aspects.
 However, more often it is compared to Private Companies owing to its registration process, business structure and characteristics.
 The OPC is also a type of Private Limited Company, but with little distinctness.
-Similar to Private Limited Company, OPC Registration and its operations are governed by the Indian Companies Act, 2013.
+Similar to a Private Limited Company, OPC Registration and its operations are governed by the Indian Companies Act, 2013.
 Having primary characteristics similar, this blog gives you a clear overview of Opc vs Pvt Ltd which would help you to choose the best between both.

 Difference between OPC and Private Limited Company Definitions:

 As referred, the Companies Act, 2013 has introduced the One Person Company as a sub-category of Private Company.
 The Act defines both structures in the following way.

 According to Section 2(62) of the said Act, “One Person Company” means a company which has only one person as a member.

 Section 2(68) of the Act defines a Private Company as “A Company having a minimum paid-up share capital as may be prescribed, and which by its articles,—